 - Fish your seasonal pattern.
 Whatever the water temperature and time of year dictate, lean into it.

-- Target solunar windows.
-During stable conditions, the major solunar periods (especially when they overlap dawn or dusk) are your highest-percentage windows.
+- Target dawn, dusk, and solunar windows.
+During stable conditions, these are your highest-percentage windows.

 - Be versatile.
 Stable weather is the widest-technique window.
 Both power and finesse presentations work — let the bass tell you what they want.

-When I built the Lake Intelligence Report, I wanted pressure data that actually helps anglers — not just a number, but an interpretation.
+When I built the Lake Intelligence Report, I wanted pressure data that actually helps anglers — not just a number, but an interpretation in context.

 Our system pulls 3-day hourly barometric pressure data from Open-Meteo and runs a 48-hour pressure analysis centered on your trip date.
 But here's the critical difference — pressure is just one variable in the equation.
 The report doesn't react to pressure alone.
 It weighs the pressure trend alongside water temperature, solunar feeding windows, seasonal phase, wind forecast, water level trend, web intelligence from 30+ local sources, and the biology model for your target species.